Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 SSD is computed by applying the requisite SSD rate on the higher of the selling price or the market value of the residential property as at the date of sale or disposal.

-A typical new launch construction period is 3-4 years time.
-For investors buying into new launches condo, the 3years SSD period will had passed before building is completed.
-Thus they can sell it without incurring SSD.
+A typical new launch construction period is about 3.5 to 4 years.
+For investors buying into new launch condos, the 4-year SSD period would “about to pass” when the building is completed.
+Thus, they can sell it without incurring SSD if time it correctly.

 Yes.
 Foreigners can indeed apply for mortgages in Singapore.
-Regardless of nationality, there are limits on the loan to value (LTV) ratio of your mortgage, as well as mandated minimum cash downpayments.
-This is set by Monetary Authority of Singapore (MAS).
+Regardless of nationality, there are limits on the loan to value (LTV) ratio of your mortgage, as well as mandated minimum cash down payments.
+This is set by the Monetary Authority of Singapore (MAS).

-As for foreigner buying property in Singapore with income generated in overseas, you will face more stringent of requirements (e.g translation of documents / proof of sources of fund/ certified true copy) to secure the same LTV as local residents.
-If you’re working in an established company, e.g Multinational Company (MNC), it will help a lot too!
+As for foreigners buying property in Singapore with income generated overseas, you will face more stringent requirements (e.g., translation of documents / proof of sources of fund / certified true copy) to secure the same LTV as local residents.
+If you’re working in an established company, e.g., a Multinational Company (MNC), it will help a lot too!

-As part of the cooling measures in residential property market, the maximum loan to value ratio is 75% for a first home loan (but depending on your age and the tenure of your loan, it can be as low as 55%).
-The cash downpayment required is typically 5% (but, similarly, it can be as much as 10%).
-If you’re getting a 2nd or 3rd home loan in Singapore, the LTV will be significant reduced as illustrated by the following chart.
-This is to ensure a healthy debt ratio for every buyers, and prevent property bubbles forming.
+As part of the cooling measures in the residential property market, the maximum loan to value ratio is 75% for a first home loan (but depending on your age and the tenure of your loan, it can be as low as 55%).
+The cash downpayment required is typically 5% (but, similarly, it can be as much as 25%).
+If you’re getting a 2nd or 3rd home loan in Singapore, the LTV will be significantly reduced as illustrated by the following chart.
+This is to ensure a healthy debt ratio for every buyer, and prevent property bubbles from forming.

-Note that, commercial/ industrial property is not subjected to cooling measures, therefore the buyers do not need to pay ABSD and LTV for commercial property can be higher than 75% set for residential property.
+Note that, commercial/industrial property is not subjected to cooling measures, therefore buyers do not need to pay ABSD and LTV for commercial property can be higher than 75% set for residential property.

-In short, for foreigner (non-SPR) buying 1st residential property in Singapore, and assume that you manage to secure 75% bank loan, thus
+In short, for a foreigner (non-SPR) buying a 1st residential property in Singapore, and assuming you manage to secure a 75% bank loan:

-You can use our all in one calculator to have an ideas how much you can loan, the downpayment required, mortgage instalment, or what’s the minimum income required for certain purchase price etc.
+You can use our all-in-one calculator to get an idea of how much you can loan, the downpayment required, mortgage installment, or what’s the minimum income required for a certain purchase price etc.

-Where should I buy as a foreigner?
-What is CCR, RCR, OCR in Singapore?
+Where Should I Buy as a Foreigner?
+CCR, RCR, OCR Explained 📍

-Let’s take a look the Singapore Map first:
+Let’s take a look at the Singapore Map first:

-Like many other countries, the countries is divided into “districts”.
-In Singapore, there are total 28 Districts in this small island.
-However the numbering of districts doesn’t represent the popularity or property price.
-For example, District 1 doesn’t means it’s more expensive district than District 2.
+Like many other countries, the country is divided into “districts”.
+In Singapore, there are a total of 28 Districts in this small island.
+However, the numbering of districts doesn’t represent the popularity or property price.
+For example, District 1 doesn’t mean it’s a more expensive district than District 2.

 - Core Central Regions (CCR)